The Ask Guessing Game

 The Secret No One Talks About

-Online Philanthropic Capacity estimation services like DonorSearch, iWave, Wealth Engine, and others draw upon the same big data sources.
-They run data through their algorithms to arrive at an estimate of the donor’s capacity to give all charitable causes over three years.
+Online Philanthropic Capacity estimation services, such as DonorSearch, iWave, and Wealth Engine, draw upon the same big data sources.
+They run data through their algorithms to estimate the donor’s capacity to give to all charitable causes over three years.
 Frequently the results from these services are not credible.
-They are blunt instruments that do not consider the donor’s relationship with the stakeholder organization and do not have the confidence of most fundraisers.
+They are blunt instruments that fail to consider the donor’s relationship with the stakeholder organization and lack the confidence of most fundraisers.

 Money Bias